dequelabs/pattern-library/README.md

 __NOTE__: if a new component or composite is added, remember to create a quick [wiki](https://github.com/dequelabs/pattern-library/wiki) entry explaining what is absolutely necessary in using this widget.

 ### Testing
-Testing is done using mochify along with the 'chai' assertion library (`assert.equal(!!0, false)`).
+Testing is done using mochify along with the 'chai' assertion library (`assert.isFalse(!!0)`).
 The `test/` directory structure matches the `lib/` directory.
 This means that if you're testing `lib/components/foo/index.js`, you would create a test in `test/components/foo/index.js`.
 See the `test/` directory for examples.
 The tests are browserified and transpiled before running in the phantomjs headless browser so you can `require` stuff and use es6 syntax in the tests.

 ```bash
 $ npm run test